-For the three month period ended March 25, 2016, net revenue decreased 4% (\$63) compared to the three month period ended March 27, 2015.
-The decrease in net revenue was primarily due to a decrease in trade revenue, partially offset by increases in account and activity fee revenue and asset-based fee revenue.
-Trade revenue decreased 16% (\$97) primarily due to a decline in the amount of client dollars invested.
-Account and activity fee revenue increased 11% (\$17) primarily due to an increase in shareholder accounting services fees resulting from the increase in the average number of client mutual fund holdings serviced.
-Asset-based fee revenue increased 1% (\$10) primarily due to an increase in investment advisory fees paid by the Trust to Olive Street.
+For the three month period ended June 24, 2016, net revenue decreased 1% (\$17) compared to the three month period ended June 26, 2015.
+The decrease in net revenue was primarily due to a decrease in trade revenue, partially offset by increases in asset-based fee revenue and account and activity fee revenue.
+Trade revenue decreased 11% (\$64) primarily due to a decline in the amount of client dollars invested.
+Asset-based fee revenue increased 3% (\$25) primarily due to an increase in cash solutions revenue and investment advisory fees paid by the Trust to Olive Street.
 The investment advisory fee revenue earned by Olive Street is offset by fees paid to sub-advisers, resulting in no impact on the Partnership's net income (see further discussion in "Fee Revenue - Asset-based" section above).
+Account and activity fee revenue increased 8% (\$13) primarily due to an increase in shareholder accounting services fees resulting from the increase in the average number of client mutual fund holdings serviced.